macsplit/hpr-knowledge-base/README.md

 Contributions are welcome!
 This server can be extended with:

-- Advanced search features (fuzzy matching, relevance ranking)
+- Advanced search features (relevance ranking, semantic search)
 - Tag cloud generation
 - Episode recommendations
 - Audio file access